Psychological warfare: United States

 The term psychological warfare is believed to have migrated from Germany to the United States in 1941.
 During World War II, the United States Joint Chiefs of Staff defined psychological warfare broadly, stating "Psychological warfare employs any weapon to influence the mind of the enemy.
 The weapons are psychological only in the effect they produce and not because of the weapons themselves."
-The U.S. Department of Defense currently defines psychological warfare as:
+The U.S. Department of Defense (DoD) currently defines psychological warfare as:

 "The planned use of propaganda and other psychological actions having the primary purpose of influencing the opinions, emotions, attitudes, and behavior of hostile foreign groups in such a way as to support the achievement of national objectives."

 This definition indicates that a critical element of the U.S. psychological operations capabilities includes propaganda and by extension counterpropaganda.
 Joint Publication 3–53 establishes specific policy to use public affairs mediums to counter propaganda from foreign origins.

 The purpose of United States psychological operations is to induce or reinforce attitudes and behaviors favorable to US objectives.
-The Special Activities Center (SAC) is a division of the Central Intelligence Agency's National Clandestine Service, responsible for Covert Action and "Special Activities".
+The Special Activities Center (SAC) is a division of the Central Intelligence Agency's Directorate of Operations, responsible for Covert Action and "Special Activities".
 These special activities include covert political influence (which includes psychological operations) and paramilitary operations.
 SAC's political influence group is the only US unit allowed to conduct these operations covertly and is considered the primary unit in this area.

-Dedicated psychological operations units exist in the United States Army and United States Marine Corps.
-The United States Navy and the 193rd Special Operations Wing of the United States Air Force also plans and executes limited PSYOP missions.
-United States PSYOP units and soldiers of all branches of the military are prohibited by law from targeting U.S. citizens with PSYOP within the borders of the United States (Executive Order S-1233, DOD Directive S-3321.1, and National Security Decision Directive 130).
-While United States Army PSYOP units may offer non-PSYOP support to domestic military missions, they can only target foreign audiences.

 A U.S. Army field manual released in January 2013 states that "Inform and Influence Activities" are critical for describing, directing, and leading military operations.
 Several Army Division leadership staff are assigned to “planning, integration and synchronization of designated information-related capabilities."

+Journalist and fiction writer P.W.
+Singer, author of Wired for War, teaches military leaders about how to incorporate "useful fiction" stories and narrative structure into military psyops.

-In September 2022, an audit of covert information warfare took place after social media companies identified a suspected U.S. military operation.
+In September 2022, the DoD launched an audit of covert information warfare after social media companies identified a suspected U.S. military operation.